vogtrj/garmin-gear-bot/README.md

 docker compose up -d
 ```

-The named volume (`garmin_data`) persists across updates — your auth tokens and last-seen activity ID are preserved.
+The named volume persists across updates — your auth tokens and last-seen activity ID are preserved.

 ---